wptrainingteam/repo-template/README.md

 # Repo Structure and Lesson Plan Template

-> Please remove all blockquote comments such as this before publishing.
+> <span style="color:red">Please remove all blockquote comments such as this before publishing.</span>

 ## Description